masmerise/livewire-toaster/README.md

 ### Dispatching toasts

 > **Note** The examples are applicable in, but not limited to, `Controller`s as well as Livewire `Component`s.
+> **Note** Toaster supports the dispatch of multiple toasts at once, you are not limited to dispatching a single toast.

 #### Toaster